 Gold vermeil is created by an electroplating process covering the piece in a gold layer, usually 14k.
 One distinction between gold plated and gold vermeil is that vermeil always, by definition, contains a sterling silver base rather than an alloy metal.
 The thickness of the gold layer over the sterling silver must be a minimum throughout of 100 millionths of an inch in order to be labelled as gold vermeil.
 This thickness will affect how long the gold layer will last through exposure to water, wear and tear, and other elements.

-For those with metal allergies, gold vermeil is generally better than other types of plating.
+For those with metal allergies, gold vermeil is generally better than other types of gold plating.
 Any hints of the base metal that may become exposed will be of sterling silver, which tends to be more hypoallergenic than other base metals.
 And, with proper care, gold vermeil jewelry can last quite a long time!
 It is another great option, along with gold-filled, for gold jewelry without investing in a solid gold piece.

 For those without sensitivities, other types of gold plated jewelry, such as gold plated brass or other base metal alloys, can be great options as well.
 Also, jewelry may be labeled as gold plated (rather than gold vermeil) and still have a sterling silver base - for example, a designer could describe their material as "14k gold plated over sterling silver."
 Just make sure to read the details when purchasing, or check for the .925 stamp (meaning sterling) on the piece to determine if the underlying metal is sterling silver.